Habiba Msika: Career

 In 1920 her career took off; she became a sex symbol and initiated the phenomenon of "soldiers of the night", the nickname for her fans, mostly young dandies of Tunisia.

 It was at this time that she went with her lover to Paris, where through him she met Pablo Picasso and Coco Chanel.

 In March 1925, she interpreted Romeo in Romeo and Juliet at the Ben Kamla theatre.

 Death

-On the morning of February 20, 1930, her former lover Eliyahu Mimouni entered her apartment in Alfred Durand-Claye street in Tunis, and set her on fire.
+On the morning of February 20, 1930, an obsessive fan, an older man named Eliyahu Mimouni entered her apartment in Alfred Durand-Claye street in Tunis and set her on fire.
 Badly burned, she died the next day, followed soon after by Mimouni.
 Msika is buried in the cemetery of Borgel in Tunis.